Koreatown, Los Angeles: Representatives

 Koreatown lies within Los Angeles City Council District 10.
 As of 2023, it is represented on the city council by Heather Hutt.
 The area is represented by Holly Mitchell, Supervisor of District 2 for Los Angeles County.
 Miguel Santiago is the State Assemblyman for District 53, which includes Koreatown.
 Jimmy Gomez of California's 34th congressional district represents the area in the United States House of Representatives.

 Fire service

 Four Fire Stations of the Los Angeles Fire Department serve Koreatown:

+LAFD Station 13 serving Southeast Koreatown at Pico Blvd. and Westmoreland Avenue.

 Station 29 serving Southwest Koreatown at Wilshire Blvd. and Wilton Avenue.

 Station 13 serving Southeast Koreatown at Pico Blvd. and Westmoreland Avenue.

 Station 52 serving Northwest Koreatown at Melrose Avenue and Western Avenue.

 Station 6 serving Northeast Koreatown at Temple Street and Virgil Avenue.

 Police service

 The Los Angeles Police Department provides police service to the City of Los Angeles, broken up into 21 local divisions.
 Koreatown is served by Olympic Division.
 The new station completed construction and opened for service on January 4, 2009.